 Section 15-292 Flexibility in Administration Required.
 (AMENDED 10/23/18)

-The Council recognizes that due to the particularities of any given development, the inflexible application of the parking standards set forth in Subsection 15-291(g) may result in a development either with inadequate parking space or parking space far in excess of its needs.
-The former situation may lead to traffic congestion or parking violations in adjacent streets as well as unauthorized parking in nearby private lots.
-The latter situation results in a waste of money as well as a waste of space that could more desirably be used for valuable development or environmentally useful open space.
-Therefore, as suggested in Section 15-191, the permit-issuing authority may permit deviations from the presumptive requirements of Subsection 15-291(g) and may require more parking or allow less parking whenever it finds that such deviations are more likely to satisfy the standard set forth in subsection 15-291(a).
+The Council recognizes that due to the particularities of any given development, the inflexible application of the parking standards set forth in Subsection 15-291(c) may result in a development with inadequate parking space.
+Therefore, the permit-issuing authority may permit deviations from the presumptive requirements of Subsection 15-291(c) and allow more parking at the request of an applicant whenever it finds that such deviations are more likely to satisfy the standard set forth in subsection 15-291(a).
 In addition, that same flexible approach shall be followed with respect to the vehicle storage area requirements set forth in the preceding table.

-(a1) The Council also recognizes that due to the particularities of any given devel- opment, the inflexible application of bicycle parking standards set forth in Subsection 15-291(h) and 15-295.1 may result in a development either with inadequate parking space or parking space in excess of its needs.
-Therefore, the permit-issuing authority may permit deviations from the presumptive requirements of Subsection 15-291(h) and 15-295.1 may require more or less bicycle parking subject to the criteria in Subsection 15-292(b1).
+(a1) The Council also recognizes that due to the particularities of any given development, the inflexible application of bicycle parking standards set forth in Subsection 15-291(h) and 15-295.1 may result in a development with inadequate bicycle parking spaces..
+Therefore, the permit-issuing authority may permit deviations from the presumptive requirements of Subsection 15-291(h) and 15-295.1 and require more bicycle parking subject to the criteria in Subsection 15-292(b1).

-Without limiting the generality of the foregoing, the permit-issuing authority may allow deviations from the parking requirements set forth in Subsection 15-291(g) when it finds that:

-A residential development is irrevocably oriented toward the elderly;

-A residential development is located on a bus line, is located in close proximity to the central business district, and is committed to a policy of placing restrictions on the vehicle ownership of its tenants.

-A business is primarily oriented to walk-in trade.

 (b1) The permit-issuing authority may allow deviations from the bicycle parking requirements set forth in Subsection 15-291(h) when it finds at least one of the following:

 A residential development is irrevocably oriented toward the elderly, and or persons with disabilities; or